Ethiopian Airlines to Face Turbulence at Dulles Airport Over Cruel Monkey Imports

 When: Friday, August 30, 8 a.m.

 Why: Ethiopian Airlines has transported multiple shipments containing hundreds of monkeys who were allegedly illegally taken from their forest homes, according to testimony and evidence presented in the recent federal trial of accused Cambodian monkey smuggler Masphal Kry.
-Last year, the U.S. Department of Agriculture cited the airline for multiple violations of animal protection laws, including failing to provide proper feeding and watering instructions for 336 monkeys crammed inside wooden crates and flown nearly 10,000 miles from Mauritius.
-The monkeys were left on the tarmac of Hartsfield-Jackson Atlanta International Airport for at least 95 minutes in 85-degree heat.
-The airline also imported 584 monkeys into the U.S. without mandatory health certificates, according to federal citations.
+Since last year, the U.S. Department of Agriculture has cited the airline for multiple violations of animal protection laws, including failing to provide proper feeding and watering instructions for 336 monkeys crammed inside wooden crates and flown nearly 10,000 miles from Mauritius.
+Ground transportation left the monkeys on the tarmac of Hartsfield-Jackson Atlanta International Airport for at least 95 minutes in 85-degree heat.
+The airline also was cited for its intermediate handler’s apparent failure to maintain copies of health certificates for 584 monkeys imported into the U.S. The USDA appears to have withdrawn that citation.

 PETA—whose motto reads, in part, that “animals are not ours to experiment on”—points out that Every Animal Is Someone and offers free Empathy Kits for people who need a lesson in kindness.